dbaio/loganom/docs/processor.rst

 It checks accounts authentication through postfix sasl.

-Usually when an account is compromised, attackers use several machines from their botnets to send emails (spam/virus/phishing/etc) with that credential.
+Usually, when an account is compromised, attackers use several machines from their botnets to send emails (spam/virus/phishing/etc) with that credential.

-This can be observed when a user that usually connects from the same country, suddenly send emails from all around the world.
+This can be observed when a user who usually connects from the same country suddenly sends emails from worldwide.

 IP addresses can be ignored, based on a list of name patterns (dns reverse name) or based on it's ASN, with the config options *pattern_org* and